-d.
-Modify Income, Estate and Gift Tax Rules for Certain Grantor Trusts
+f.
+Modify Income, Estate, and Gift Tax Rules for Certain Grantor Trusts

-The Greenbook (at page 40) laments that "[i]ndividuals who own assets expected to appreciate in value use two common techniques for reducing estate taxes that exploit the gift and income tax features of grantor trusts to remove value from their gross estates."
+The Fiscal Year 2023 Greenbook (at page 40) lamented that "[i]ndividuals who own assets expected to appreciate in value use two common techniques for reducing estate taxes that exploit the gift and income tax features of grantor trusts to remove value from their gross estates."
 Those two exploitative techniques turn out to be GRATs (which many would point out were created by Congress in section 2702(b)(1)) and sales of appreciating assets to grantor trusts (which, likewise, many would point out are facilitated by Congress's use of the phrase "treated as the owner" in sections 673 through 677 and its treatment of income tax as a liability of that owner under section 671).
-Be that as it may, the Greenbook (at pages 40-42) invites Congress to blaze a new trail.
+Be that as it may, the Greenbook invited Congress to blaze a new trail with the first three of the following proposals.
+The Fiscal Year 2024 Greenbook (at pages 123-129) follows suit, and even goes farther in proposals (4) through (7).

-- GRATs.
-Like the Obama Administration Greenbooks, and similarly to section 7 of Senator Sanders' "For the 99.5 Percent Act" (discussed in Part 25.b(7) above), the Greenbook would impose on GRATs - a minimum term of 10 years, - a maximum term of the life expectancy of the annuitant plus 10 years, - a prohibition on any decrease in the annuity during the GRAT term (which otherwise might be used to reduce the amount includable in the grantor's gross estate if the grantor dies before the end of the GRAT term),

-- a minimum remainder value equal to the greater of 25 percent of the assets contributed to the GRAT or \$500,000 (but not more than the value of assets contributed to the GRAT), which would put an end to the very common and effective technique of zeroed-out or nearly-zeroed-out GRATs, and - a prohibition on the grantor's acquisition of any asset from the GRAT in an exchange without recognizing gain or loss on the exchange.
+- (1) GRATs.
+Like the Obama Administration Greenbooks, and similarly to section 7 of Senator Sanders' "For the 99.5 Percent Act" (discussed in Part 25.b(7) above), the Greenbook would impose on GRATs - a minimum term of 10 years, - a maximum term of the life expectancy of the annuitant plus 10 years, - a prohibition on any decrease in the annuity during the GRAT term (which otherwise might be used to reduce the amount includable in the grantor's gross estate if the grantor dies before the end of the GRAT term), - a minimum remainder value equal to the greater of 25 percent of the assets contributed to the GRAT or \$500,000 (but not more than the value of assets contributed to the GRAT), which would put an end to the very common and effective technique of zeroedout or nearly-zeroed-out GRATs, and - a prohibition on the grantor's acquisition of any asset from the GRAT in an exchange without recognizing gain or loss on the exchange.